In a hypothetical future where Ferris survives, meets Jacob again in New England, and forgives him, Jacob tells a tale of his god-fearing father.

 Which isn’t to say I regret the purchase or the wait.
 My main reason to get the physical copy, at least as far as I could rationalize it, was that the digital edition misses some words!
 But really, I just wanted to be able to, like, hug it.
 Yeah.

-As Meat Loves Salt: On the meaning of the title
+Continue reading As Meat Loves Salt: Dream of a Sequel

 This is the second post in the series about the book As Meat Loves Salt by M. McCann, which has wounded me so deeply that months after reading it, I still can’t pass a full hour awake without thinking about it.
 In the first post, I made some introductory remarks and then talked about the cover and the blurb.
 In this one, I’ll talk about the title, and what it means.